-In this first post of the series, I will cover the necessary preparations before you switch to eating meat only.
+In this first post of the series, we will cover the necessary preparations before you switch to eating meat only.

 Though you can just jump straight to week 2 and dive into those delicious steaks immediately, these preparations can help make your carnivore diet journey a much smoother one.